2022 Linguistics Degree Guide

-Approximately 165 colleges in the U.S. offer a linguistics degree of some kind.
-Our 2022 Best Linguistics Schools ranking analyzes 115 of these schools to determine the best overall colleges for linguistics students.
+This year's Best Linguistics Schools ranking compares 81 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of linguistics programs later in this article.

 When studying Linguistics, you’ll learn that talking to others to convey information effectively will help you be successful in a wide range of jobs.
 Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times and understanding written sentences and paragraphs in work related documents are all required skills for careers related to this major.